 Dashboard Design Guidelines for Great UX

-Dashboard designs have increased in importance over the years, as enterprises use it to see crucial information at a glance before taking any action.
-A well designed dashboard shows heavy data in a simple and intuitive way.
-The information it can present could be from the latest trends, updates to your products or your company.
-A dashboard is a place where the user can take quick actions or navigate to various areas of application for a detailed view.
+Dashboard designs have increased in importance over the years, as enterprises use them to see crucial information at a glance before taking any action.
+A well-designed dashboard shows heavy data in a simple and intuitive way.
+The information it can present could be from the latest trends, updates to your products, or your company.
+A dashboard is a place where the user can take quick actions or navigate to various areas of the application for a detailed view.

-At Idea Theorem, we have had the opportunity to work on various enterprise projects consisting of intranets, HR Portal, Cost management tools and SAAS platforms.
+At Idea Theorem™, we have had the opportunity to work on various enterprise projects consisting of intranets, HR Portal, Cost management tools, and SAAS platforms.
 Along the way we have built several dashboards, here we have put together guidelines to help you design a great dashboard UX.

-Armed with the powerful collection of information, a business can make faster decisions based on the information available in a visual and concise manner.
+Armed with a powerful collection of information, businesses can make faster decisions based on information available in a visual and concise manner.
 A good dashboard design means:

 - Information available at the fingertip